Mattress Stores – Buying Guide and Information

 Buying directly from the mattress company is a popular option when shopping online.
 Most mattress brands have an option to purchase on their website, and, without a middleman, this is where you’ll often find the best price.
 You can also get information and support straight from the source.

 On most direct-to-consumer sites, you can easily get details about the mattress offerings as well as logistics like shipping, returns, and warranties.
-If you want to explore some of the top options among online brands, our guides to the best mattresses in various categories are a natural place to start.
+If you want to explore some of the top options among online brands, our best mattress guide is a natural place to start.

 Another way to buy a mattress online is to visit a third-party retailer or marketplace.
 Amazon is a leader in this category because of its sheer size and diverse product catalog.
 Some brands that sell directly to consumers also offer their mattresses through Amazon.